fastpack/fastpack/README.md

 without sacrificing development experience.

 We want sub-1000ms bundle time and sub-100ms incremental rebundle time for medium-sized applications (around 1000 modules).
-We are almost there.
+We are finally there!

 ## Installation